Don’t Let Extreme Fees Ruin Your Retirement

 Last week I met with a couple (I’ll call Bill and Mary) planning to retire in two years.
 Over their working careers, they had built up a nest egg of about $400,000.
-They are carefully taking steps to change their portfolio from an accumulation strategy to an income producing strategy as they prepare to stop working and rely on their savings to replace their income.
+They are carefully taking steps to change their portfolio from an accumulation strategy to an income-producing approach as they prepare to stop working and rely on their savings to replace their income.

-As I reviewed some of the changes they had made, I noticed that three years ago Mary had transferred one her old 401(k)’s into a variable annuity.
+As I reviewed some of the changes they had made, I noticed that Mary had transferred one of her old 401(k)’s into a variable annuity three years ago.

-I asked her about this move, and she perked up and said that is her best account!
-It promised a 6% per year minimum growth for income but still have the ability to make more if the market did better than 6%.
+I asked her about this move, and she perked up and said that was her best account!
+It promised a 6% per year minimum growth for income but still could make more if the market did better than 6%.
 Now that is a great story!
 Earn a minimum of 6%, but if the market does better, you get that instead.
 Who wouldn’t go for that?
-Well, as we dug a little more in-depth about this “you can have your cake and eat it too” investment we discovered the how and why a large insurance company would offer such an investment.
+As we dug a little more in-depth about this “you can have your cake and eat it too” investment, we discovered the how and why a large insurance company would offer such an investment.

 Our first step was to call the insurance company together and get the facts.
-Mary and I called her insurance company together, and she authorized me to ask them whatever questions I wanted.
+Mary and I called her insurance company, and she authorized me to ask them whatever questions I wanted.
 Here is what we learned.
 Mary transferred $120,000 into this variable annuity on February 21, 2013.
-Since that date of this writing, the S&P 500 has increased by 58.69%.
+Since this writing, the S&P 500 has increased by 58.69%.
 That’s about 14% per year.
 Her $120,000, however, in this same period grew by only 2% per year.

 How could this be possible?

 Mary was taking all of the market risks by having her funds directly invested and was promised that she would enjoy the market upside if there were growth.
-We did learn that her 6% per year guaranteed increase was true!
+We did learn that her 6% per year guaranteed increase was actual!
 However, this was not real money.
-This is what many in the industry call “phantom value” or “Income Value.”
+Many in the industry call “phantom value” or “Income Value.”
 This Income Value is used for calculating an income payment in the future.
-These funds are not available to be withdrawn nor do they pass onto her beneficiaries if she dies.
+These funds are not available to be withdrawn, nor do they pass onto her beneficiaries if she dies.
 If she waits until age 65, she will be able to draw an income payment of 5% of the Income Value of her annuity.
 We did the calculation and found that if she waited until age 65, she would have a lifetime income payment of $10,320 per year.
 That’s just as she was told upfront and why she purchased the annuity.